21371 customer reviews

 Prosecco: Italy's most sparkling wine!

-Prosecco is a sparkling wine that could well steal the spotlight from champagne.
-Rich and subtle, it has become hugely popular in China, the United States, and the United Kingdom.
+Prosecco is a sparkling wine that may just steal the spotlight from champagne.
+Rich and subtle, it’s enjoying enormous success in China, the United States, and the United Kingdom.
 Here’s everything you need to know about this Italian wine that has it all!

 What about Prosecco?

-The Prosecco wine-growing region covers 25,000 hectares near Venice in northern Italy.
-A very large quantity of Prosecco is consumed worldwide every year.
+The Prosecco wine-producing region covers 25,000 hectares near Venice, in northern Italy.
+A very large quantity of Prosecco is consumed worldwide each year.

-This dry, light wine, with its fine or abundant bubbles, comes in many varieties, including Prosecco Spumante and Prosecco Frizzante.
-The former is a sparkling wine, thanks to a second fermentation carried out using the Charmat method (in tanks).
-It’s perfect as an aperitif.
-Served perfectly chilled, it awakens even the laziest of taste buds.
+This dry, light wine, with fine or abundant bubbles, comes in many varieties: Prosecco Spumante and Prosecco Frizzante, among others.
+The former is sparkling.
+This is due to its secondary fermentation, which follows the Charmat method (in tanks).
+It is ideal as an aperitif.
+Served perfectly chilled, it awakens even the laziest taste buds.

 The second is more understated, but just as refined.
 Its secondary fermentation took place in the bottle.
 Prosecco spumante is deeply rooted in Italian tradition.
-It is bottled and sealed with a cork or a capsule.
+It is bottled in a bottle sealed with a cork or a capsule.

 Why has it been so successful?

 We love this wine for its fruity flavor—a real treat for the palate.
-Those who have already tasted it say it feels like biting into fresh fruit.
+Those who have already tasted it say it feels like biting into a fresh piece of fruit.

 Just as delicious as champagne, prosecco is significantly less expensive.
 A bottle of prosecco white wine sells for between €8 and €15.
 This affordable price also helps boost its popularity.

 Americans are the biggest consumers.
 Sales of Prosecco DOC rose by 34% last year.
-The United Kingdom saw sales increase by more than 60% in the same year.
-China is also a big fan of this quintessentially Italian wine.
-This surge in popularity has been evident for the past year or two.
+The United Kingdom saw sales increase by more than 60% that same year.
+China is also a big fan of this purely Italian wine.
+This trend has been noticeable for the past year or two.

 How to Choose a Prosecco?

-- Flavor: Prosecco wines vary depending on their sugar content.
+- Flavor: Prosecco varies depending on its sugar content.
 Dry Prosecco, which has a fairly high sugar content, is best enjoyed at the end of a meal.
-It pairs wonderfully with exotic dishes that have a spicy kick.
-Prosecco Brut, or dry Prosecco, which is drier, is the most widely available on the market.
-Extra-dry Prosecco, often served as an aperitif, has a sugar content between 12 and 15 grams.
-It pairs well with seafood, fried fish, or pizza.
+It pairs wonderfully with exotic dishes that have a hint of spice.
+Prosecco Brut, or white Prosecco—which is drier—is the most commonly found on store shelves.
+Extra-Dry Prosecco, often served as an aperitif, has a sugar content between 12 and 15 g.
+It pairs well with seafood, fried fish, and pizza.

-Prosecco aims to be more casual than champagne.
+Prosecco is meant to be more casual than champagne.
 According to Mr. Vettorello, a leading producer of premium prosecco, a tuxedo is a must when drinking champagne.
-Prosecco also has its own grand cru: Cartizze, which is produced on 107 hectares of land.
+Prosecco, too, has its own grand cru: Cartizze, which is produced on 107 hectares of land.
 The bottle sells for €20 each.
-For lasting success, the quality must remain consistent.
+To ensure lasting success, the quality must remain consistent.

-Whether to choose Prosecco or champagne is up to the drinker.
-While some people prefer champagne, others swear by Prosecco!
+Whether to choose Prosecco or champagne is up to the wine lovers.
+While some consumers prefer champagne, others swear by Prosecco!

 For more information, visit the website at Prosecco

-Buy the best Prosecco wines in a private sale!
+Buy the best Prosecco wines at a private sale!

 -20€